Berea, Kentucky

+History

+The history of Berea is tied with the history of Berea College, which was founded in 1855.
+The Berea railway station was created in 1882 as part of the Kentucky Central Railroad, and later the Louisville and Nashville Railroad (L&N).
+Berea was formally incorporated by the state assembly in 1890.
+In April 1996 a tornado went through the city, causing damage to about 800-1000 homes, with 20 percent of those being destroyed.

 Geography

 According to the United States Census Bureau, the city has a total area of 9.4 sqmi, of which 9.3 sqmi is land and 0.04 sqmi (0.32%) is water.
 The city is located along Interstate 75, which runs to the west of downtown, with access from exits 76 and 77.
 Via I-75, Lexington is 40 mi north, and Knoxville, Tennessee is 134 mi south.
-U.S. Route 25 is the main highway through the center of town, leading north 14 mi to Richmond, the Madison County seat, and south 17 mi to Mount Vernon.
+U.S. Route 25 is the main highway through the center of city, leading north 14 mi to Richmond, the Madison County seat, and south 17 mi to Mount Vernon.
 Kentucky Route 21 also runs through the city as well, leading east 6 mi to Bighill and northwest 10 mi to Paint Lick.

 Berea is located on the border of the Cumberland Plateau.
 The area has a mountainous appearance, but most outcroppings in the area have a maximum elevation of 2500 ft.